 We've created an MxModel object, and placed it into an object or variable named uniRegModel.
-We can run this model by using the mxRun function, which is placed in the object uniRegFit in the code below.
+We can run this model by using the mxRun function, and the output is placed in the object uniRegFit in the code below.
 We then view the output by referencing the output slot, as shown here.